max9159/slides/md/elk-monitor.md

 * Filter

 Note:

-Brief intro each sidebar menu in Kibana
+* Brief intro side menu in Kibana
+* Time, filter is General function, we will use it later.
+* Add filter button introduce

 ---